coder/coder/docs/admin/architectures/index.md

 ### Control plane: provisionerd

-Each provisioner can run a single concurrent workspace build.
+Each external provisioner can run a single concurrent workspace build.
 For example, running 10 provisioner containers will allow 10 users to start workspaces at the same time.

-By default, the Coder server runs built-in provisioner daemons, but the _Enterprise_ Coder release allows for running external provisioners to separate the load caused by workspace provisioning on the `coderd` nodes.
+By default, the Coder server runs 3 built-in provisioner daemons, but the _Enterprise_ Coder release allows for running external provisioners to separate the load caused by workspace provisioning on the `coderd` nodes.